-As I mentioned further up the post, a lot of businesses are creating a content strategy for the sake of creating content.
+As I mentioned further up the post, a lot of businesses are creating a content marketing strategy for the sake of creating content.
 It may be that they were using an agency of a certain discipline who are now offering content as part of an expanded product set as they make a shift into a digital world, or may have even hired marketers with the production of content a requirement of their job role.
-Yet time and time again I get asked the same two questions:
+Yet time and time again, I get asked the same two questions:

-"Why isn't my content working?"
+"Why isn't my content marketing strategy working?"

 My answer to both of these questions is always the same:

-"Why are you creating content?"
+"Why are you creating a content marketing strategy?"

 "I don't know…"

-Why Isn't My Content Working?
+Why Isn't My Content MARKETING STRATEGY Working?

 Understanding where your leads are coming from gives you a much better chance of understanding what type of content your audience is looking for.
-Don’t fall into the trap of not measuring this - 1 in 3 of B2B Marketers currently don’t track where their leads come from.
+Don’t fall into the trap of not measuring this: 1 in 3 of B2B Marketers currently don’t track where their leads come from.